frantic

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Read'), resource ('one public Frantic bounty'), and identifiers ('posting id or bounty number'), distinguishing it from sibling tools like claim_bounty or judge_delivery.
+The description clearly states the tool reads a single public bounty by posting id or bounty number.
+It uses specific verbs ('Read') and resources ('public Frantic bounty'), distinguishing it from sibling tools like claim_bounty or get_posting.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.